da4throux/MMM-Paris-RATP-PG/README.md

 * pluieAsText: optional, boolean, default = false, // show the weather in the coming hour as text and not icons
 * iconSize: optional, example: 0.70, //set the em for the weather icon (each icon is 5 minutes: i.e. there's 12 icons for an hour)
 ### common in all lines
+* common means: not shared value, but meaningful for all the lines
 * label: Optional: to rename the object differently if needed
 * updateInterval: optional, int, default: 60000, time in ms between pulling request for new times (update request)
 * showUpdateAge: optional, boolean, default = true, //add a circled integer next to the line name showing the tenths digits of the number of seconds elapsed since update.